hugowangler/sesame/README.md

 ```
 Usage:
   sesame [command]

 Available Commands:
   add         Adds any found repositories starting from PATH
   completion  Generate the autocompletion script for the specified shell
+  config      Operations related to the config file
   help        Help about any command
-  open        Opens a repository that is stored in your config in your browser
+  open        Opens a repository that is stored in your config in your browser.

 Flags:
       --config string   config file (default is $HOME/.config/.sesame.yaml)
   -h, --help            help for sesame

+Use "sesame [command] --help" for more information about a command.
 ```

 ### Adding git projects to sesame